 How much does an employee actually cost?

 More than the salary.
-Your employer share of CPP and EI adds roughly 7% to 8% on top of gross wages, and Ontario employment law adds vacation pay of at least 4% (often taken as paid vacation time rather than a separate cheque).
+Your employer share of CPP and EI adds roughly 7% to 8% on top of gross wages, and Ontario employment law adds vacation pay of at least 4%, rising to 6% once an employee reaches five years with you (often taken as paid vacation time rather than a separate cheque).

 When do you remit payroll deductions?

 Everything you withheld, plus your employer share, goes to the CRA on a schedule.
 New employers are monthly remitters: the deadline is the 15th of the month after the month you paid your people.
 January's deductions are due February 15, and so on.
-Established employers can be assigned different schedules based on the size of their remittances.
+As your payroll grows, the CRA moves you to a faster schedule based on your average monthly withholding amount (AMWA), the average income tax, CPP, and EI you remit each month measured over the two calendar years before the current one:

 Treat this deadline as sacred.
 Payroll deductions are trust money, like HST but with sharper teeth: late remittances trigger penalties that escalate the later you are, interest compounds daily, and the CRA can hold directors personally liable for unremitted source deductions.
 Incorporation does not shield you here.
 Of all the deadlines a small business faces, this is the worst one to miss.